 Check Recessed Lights for Leaks

-Recessed lights can also be a significant leak.
-In our case, wind came through outdoor vents directly through the recessed light containers.
-These containers may have holes to help cool hot incandescent lights.
+A third option is to seal the home well.
 Using the advice of an energy auditor, we sealed the outdoor vents, insulated that part of the attic roof and the upstairs temperature became much more stable.
 Of course, using well-working bathroom fans for at least 20 minutes after baths and showers is very important to reduce moisture and avoid mold.
 Fan timers in the bathroom can help ensure that fans run for the right duration.

 References

-- Amann, Jennifer Thorne, Wilson, Alex, and Ackerly, Katie (2012) Consumer Guide to Home Energy Savings, 10th edition.
+• Amann, Jennifer Thorne, Wilson, Alex, and Ackerly, Katie (2012) Consumer Guide to Home Energy Savings, 10th edition.
 New Society Publishers, Gabriola Island, BC Canada.